AleaWM/Fiscal-Futures/data/README.md

     -   To do: Add group names to go with group number code.
 Done after pivoting and merging in normal Fiscal Gap calculation code.
     -   Created in February 2023.
 Still checking accuracy.

--   exp_temp and rev_temp
+-   `exp_temp` and `rev_temp`

     -   Used in fiscal gap calculation.
 Data is cleaned and coded up to the point right before aggregating category totals.
+Drops observations we do not keep in fiscal gap calculation.

 ## Additional information